Pork shoulder is an affordable cut of meat that transforms into a delicious and tender BBQ dish when cooked low and slow

 Make sure to thaw the pork shoulders completely, preferably in the fridge.
 Before cooking, apply a liberal coat of pork rub to each shoulder, avoiding the “fat cap” on one side.
 Place the rubbed shoulders on a cookie sheet or in plastic containers and refrigerate overnight.

-- Preheat smoker to 225 degrees, using either oak, walnut, cherry or hickory wood.
+- Preheat the smoker to 225 degrees, using either oak, walnut, cherry, or hickory wood.
 (Allow plenty of time; it will take between 7 and 10 hours, depending on weather, wind, etc.)

 - Insert the probe from a digital thermometer into the bigger of the two shoulders, being careful to not touch the bone.

-- Close lid and monitor your digital meat thermometer and your smoker’s heat gauge, adding wood as needed.
+- Close the lid and monitor your digital meat thermometer and your smoker’s heat gauge, adding wood as needed.

 Making BBQ Sauce for Pork